lostintangent/whiteboard/README.md

 1. The contents of the whiteboard aren't able to be persisted (though you could easily take a screenshot!).
 Therefore, the whiteboard is currently optimized for ephemeral information.
 Over time, we'll add persistence.

 1. The cursor for other participants aren't displayed (like they are within source files).

-1. The whiteboard can only be used by two participants currently.

 1. Read-only guests are able to edit the whiteboard, which probably doesn't make sense.